 Be empathetic to existing barriers for participation in CAEECC and identify easy-entry, accessible solutions.

-Compensate for pre- or post-meeting work, and time that is spent on CAEECC-related activities.
+Compensate for pre- or post-meeting work, and time that is spent on CAEECC-related activities, drawing from past CAEECC norms for pre and post-meeting work.

+Both individuals and representatives of organizations may apply.
+It is important that it is clear whether someone is representing themselves, or whether they are a representative on behalf of an organization (e.g. Community-Based Organization)Eligibility rules might be tailored differently for individuals and organizations.

 Intentions for Compensation